LagosScala/blogaggregator/README.md

 Made in Yaba, Lagos.
 Brought to you by the Lagos Scala Meetup http://www.meetup.com/lagosscala/

 # Project Goal
-Build a blog aggregator so that
+Build a blog aggregator to:

-1. We can collect and display  blog posts from Lagos Scala Meetup members.
+1. Collect and display  blog posts from Lagos Scala Meetup members.

-2. Help people learn how to build production Scala software
+2. Help members learn how to build production Scala software

-3. Help people learn the patterns and practices outlined in our development approach below
+3. Help members learn the patterns and practices outlined in our development approach below

 # Development Approach